PoryDrive/PoryDriveFNN/README.md

 This is forked from [mrbid/porydrive](https://github.com/mrbid/porydrive).

 Focused on using Tensorflow Keras on Linux.
+Training and gameplay has been capped to ~144 FPS.

 I store all the trained models I liked in [/models](/models) numbered in order of when I trained them, generally higher numbers will be better models than the lower numbers - or at least that is what I think.